Jupita-io/java/README.md

 ## Error handling
 The SDK throws 2 errors:
 - JSONException which occurs if the user input is not json compatible.
-This can be incorrect usage of strings when passed on to the Agent methods.
+This can be incorrect usage of strings when passed on to the Touchpoint methods.
 - IllegalArgumentException: this arises if the `message_type` set in the dump method is not 1 or 0, or the model name in rating method is not ‘JupitaV1’.

 ## Error codes
 Error codes thrown are 401 when the token is incorrect and 400 when there is an attempt to dump gibberish content to the server, although the model does have an inbuilt gibberish detector.

 ## Libraries
-Use Step 1 and 2 so that the Jupita Agent Android SDK is available within the scope of the project.
+Use Step 1 and 2 so that the Jupita Android SDK is available within the scope of the project.
-Currently the Jupita Agent Android SDK is dependent on volley 1.2.0 and takes the permission of the internet as soon as the SDK is added as a dependency.
+Currently the Jupita Android SDK is dependent on volley 1.2.0 and takes the permission of the internet as soon as the SDK is added as a dependency.

 ## Classes
-The available product under the Android SDK is Jupita Agent.
+The available product under the Android SDK is Jupita.

-Jupita Agent can be constructed directly using the public constructor but it is highly recommended to use the Agent.Builder class to build the product.
-This will ensure that mistakes are not made while building Jupita Agent.
+Jupita can be constructed directly using the public constructor but it is highly recommended to use the Touchpoint.Builder class to build the product.
+This will ensure that mistakes are not made while building Jupita.

 ```
 String token = “your-token”;
-Agent agent = new Agent.Builder(getApplicationContext())
+Touchpoint touchpoint = new Touchpoint.Builder(getApplicationContext())
                                     .setToken(token)
-                                    .setAgent_id("2")
+                                    .setTouchpoint_id("2")
                                     .build();
 ```

 The builder constructs with the context of the application.
 This is needed for building the volley request queue.
-Next the token and agent_id needs to be set.
+Next the token and touchpoint_id needs to be set.

-The built agent can now be used to call dump method asynchronously.
+The built touchpoint can now be used to call dump method asynchronously.

 ### `dump` method definitions

 ```
-public void dump(@NonNull String text, @NonNull String client_id, int type, boolean isCall, DumpListener dumpListener)
+public void dump(@NonNull String text, @NonNull String input_id, int type, boolean isCall, DumpListener dumpListener)
-public void dump(@NonNull String text, @NonNull String client_id, int type, DumpListener dumpListener)
+public void dump(@NonNull String text, @NonNull String input_id, int type, DumpListener dumpListener)
-public void dump(@NonNull String text, @NonNull String client_id, DumpListener dumpListener)
+public void dump(@NonNull String text, @NonNull String input_id, DumpListener dumpListener)
-public void dump(@NonNull String text, @NonNull String client_id)
+public void dump(@NonNull String text, @NonNull String input_id)
 ```

 If the values of `type` and `isCall` are not provided by default the values are considered 0 and false.
-Thus `text` and the `client_id` are essential when creating a `dump` request.
-To avoid illegal argument error use `Agent.AGENT` or `Agent.CLIENT` for type.
+Thus `text` and the `input_id` are essential when creating a `dump` request.
+To avoid illegal argument error use `Touchpoint.TOUCHPOINT` or `Touchpoint.INPUT` for type.

 `DumpListener` is an interface which needs to be implemented to listen to results of the dump call.
 The onSuccess event returns the success message as well as the utterance rating as double.